txt/se23/docs/process2.md

 Very useful when:

+- When a project is based on incremental progress, complex deliverables or consists of multiple, not always sequential timelines.
 - When dealing with small groups whose skills you trust, and no one is negotiating for specific dollar amounts before going ahead with the work.
 - When running agile.
 - When early feedback from running code can radically change your goals and designs.